zeitgitter/zeitgitterd/doc/StateMachine.md

 and the mutual certifications are only needed to allow public audit of that trustworthiness.
 Therefore, the larger window is not an issue for most applications.

+In general, at leat one of the methods (publication, cross-timestamping with IGITT, cross-timestamping with the PGP Digital Timestamping Service) will have been successful and therefore the timestamper cannot assume it can cheat for that period anyway.